 I live!!!
 Thanks for your patience, Champions.
-You unlocked the final extra–a Grim Reveal,click here for the PDF file!–roughly two days ago.
+The final short–a Grim Reveal,click here for the PDF file, is now unlocked!
 I apologize it’s a little late.
 I’m actually on vacation (expect to see photos!) and I’m actually sick right now as well.
 (I know.
 It seems like whenever I launch a book I get sick.
 Might be a co-relation?)
 A huge thank you to everyone who reviewed–thanks for the feedback and the help.
-And also, just a reminder, Today is the LAST DAY you can get Beauty and the Beast for free!
-So download a copy and tell anyone you know who might like one!

 About the final extra.
 As I noted on the original announcement, it’s actually a general Timeless Fairy Tale story, and is told from the point-of-view of Odette of Swan Lake.
 The story will eventually be expanded upon and will show up in Angelique’s trilogy, but in the meantime I hope you enjoy the plot twist it delivers!
 Now, on to the post!